 - Marian Robinson (mother of Michelle Obama)

-After the year we've had, I'm thinking more about the role that approaches like number talks and other opportunities to collaborate have on our own learning and growth as ever-developing individuals.
-What are your thoughts on this?
-Do you have a story to share?
+I enjoy thinking about the role that approaches like maths talks and other opportunities to converse and collaborate have on our learning and growth as ever-developing individuals.